Skip to content

 Why customers choose SATER

 • Built-in and freestanding appliances.
-We repair both — including built-in ovens, hobs and dishwashers.
+We repair both — built-in ovens, hobs and microwaves.

 • Ovens, cookers, microwaves, coffee machines — all under one roof.
 One service centre for all your kitchen and household appliances.